-- Using the Pay mode, the five strategic compensation choices facing Whole Foods managers will be: - Objectives: How should compensation support the business strategy and be adaptive to the cultural and regulatory pressures in a global environment? - Internal Alignment: How differently should the different types and levels of skills and work be paid within the organization? - External Competitiveness: How should total compensation be positioned against competitors? - Employee Contributions: Should pay increases be based on individual and/or team performance, on experience and/or continuous learning, on improved skills, on changes in cost of living, on personal needs, and/or on each business unit's performance? - Management: How open and transparent should the pay decisions be to all employees?
-Who should be involved in designing and managing the system? - These decisions, taken together, form a pattern that becomes an organization's compensation strategy.
+- Using the Pay model, the five strategic compensation choices facing Whole Foods managers will be: - o Objectives: How should compensation support the business strategy and be adaptive to the cultural and regulatory pressures in a global environment? - Whole Foods objectives: - o Increase shareholder value through profits and growth; - o Go to extraordinary lengths to satisfy and delight customers; - Seek and engage employees who are going to help the company make money. - o Internal Alignment: How differently should the different types and levels of skills and work be paid within the organization? - o Whole Foods: - o Store operations are organized around self-managed teams; - Executive salaries do not exceed 19 times the average pay of full-time employees; - o All full-time employees qualify for stock options and 94 percent of options go to nonexecutive employees.

+- o External Competitiveness: How should total compensation be positioned against competitors?
+What forms of compensation should be used? - Whole Foods: - Offers a unique total compensation package compared to competitors.
+They provide health insurance to full-time employees and 20 hours of paid time a year to do volunteer work. - Employee Contributions: Should pay increases be based on individual and/or team performance, on experience and/or continuous learning, on improved skills, on changes in cost of living, on personal needs, and/or on each business unit's performance? - O Whole Foods: - Uses a shared fate technique where monthly team performance, in terms of revenue per hour worked, directly affects what the team is paid. - o Management: How open and transparent should the pay decisions be to all employees?
+Who should be involved in designing and managing the system? - O Whole Foods: - Uses a "No-secrets" management technique where every store provides salary amounts for every employee, including executives. - Using "You Decide", employees chose to pick their health insurance rather than have one imposed by leadership. - These decisions, taken together, form a pattern that becomes an organization's compensation strategy.